crdx/lighthouse/README.md

 ## Mail

 Mail is optional, but without it the only way to see notifications is to manually check using the web interface.
-Once lighthouse is up and running go to settings and configure the SMTP settings.
+Once up and running go to settings and configure the SMTP settings.

 ## Tests